-We’re divulging some of our skin tips that might just help you achieve your best skin ever in 2015.
+We’re divulging some of our skin tips that might just help you achieve your best skin ever.
 It’s not so much a to-do list, but more of a “what not to do” list.

 You’re probably already doing some awesome things for your skin, like using natural skin care or eating an organic diet.
 Keep on keepin’ on!
 But you might also be committing skin sabotage in some ways you didn’t realize.